 Other Personal Statement Tips

 Also, make sure the essay is primarily about you.
 If you are writing a tribute to your grandmother and her influence on you, be personal and specific, not just sentimental.
-Explain how what she did and said were important to you.
+Explain how what she did and said was important to you.
 Your goal is not to get her admitted but to get you admitted.

 Then, start off with a strong opening statement and develop your argument and narrative.
 Make sure you check all your facts as well as your grammar and punctuation.
 Proofread!
 Then have someone else proofread.
 Then proofread it again!